Faculty of Modern LanguagesTranslation Studies

 The research groups’ methodological approaches are numerous and often apply empirical methods such as corpus work, experimental linguistics and academic surveys.

 There are cooperation projects with research institutions and universities in Germany and abroad.
-The scientific exchange with Latin America and the Iberian peninsula is promoted by, e.g. the Faculty of Modern Languages’ Centre for Ibero-American Studies, which is part of the Institute of Translation and Interpreting.
+The scientific exchange with Latin America and the Iberian peninsula is promoted by, e.g. the Heidelberg Center for Ibero-American Studies (HCIAS).
 These cooperations create networks that strengthen the Ibero-American dialogue in research and teaching thanks to international, internal and external projects as well as scholarship programmes.

 The lecture series “Current Issues in Linguistics and Translation Studies” provides students with the opportunity to engage in research-oriented discussion and exchange with both German and international representatives of the above-mentioned disciplines.